oxylabs/wayfair-scraper/README.md

 The `universal_ecommerce` source is designed to retrieve content from various Wayfair URLs.
 Instead of sending multiple parameters, you can provide us with a direct URL to your preferred Wayfair page.
 We do not strip any parameters or alter your URLs in any other way.

-This data source also supports parsed data (structured data in JSON format), as long as the URL submitted is for Wayfair Search (SERP page).
+This data source also supports parsed data (structured data in JSON format) as long as the URL submitted is for Wayfair Search (SERP page).
 If we cannot confirm this is a SERP page request, a failure message will be returned.

 #### Query parameters